hibbitts-design/docsify-open-publishing-starter-kit/README.md

 3. Save the `index.html` file and reload site.

 Please note a page must have a series of Headings (#, ##, ###) for the Table of Contents to be displayed correctly.

+❛❜ Setting the Name of your Docsify Site
+---

+1. Open the `index.html` file for editing.
+2. Locate the line `<title>Docsify Open Publishing Starter Kit</title>` and change the text between the title tags to be displayed as the site name on the Browser tab
+3. Locate the line `name: 'Docsify Open Publishing Starter Kit',` and change the text between the quotes to be displayed as the site name at the top of the Docsify Sidebar
+4. Save the `index.html` file and reload site.

 📚 Docsify and Markdown Resources
 ---